executablebooks/cli/docs/content-types/myst-notebooks.md

 It is possible to store Jupyter Notebooks in pure markdown.
 This allows you to define a notebook structure entirely using MyST Markdown.
-For more information about MyST Markdown, see {doc}`myst`.
+For more information about MyST Markdown, see {doc}`../content/myst`.

-Notebooks with markdown can be read in, executed, and cached by Jupyter Book (see {doc}`execute` for information on how to cache pages).
+Notebooks with markdown can be read in, executed, and cached by Jupyter Book (see {doc}`../content/execute` for information on how to cache pages).
 This allows you to store all of your notebook content in a text format that is much friendlier to version control, while still having all the functionality of a Jupyter Notebook.